filipkemuel/kaistall-pac/README.md

    [kaistall-pac]
    Server = https://filipkemuel.github.io/$repo/$arch
    ```
-   Do ad it under the official repo's so that it has lower priority than the official repo's.
+   Do add it belo the official repo's so that it has lower priority than the official repo's.

 3) Update the pacman repo caches
    ```Shell